 Focus on a few core metrics:

-- Tasks completed per week/month.
+- Tasks completed per week or month.

 - Hours saved: multiply saved hours by the dollar value of your time.